QuirkyQubits/quirkyqubits.github.io/strategy-game-movement.md

 - Simulates unit movement and combat using **a shortest-path algorithm that accounts for terrain cost and movement range**
 - Resolves victory conditions based on terrain and unit data

 The backend focuses on core **game logic and mechanics**, and is designed to serve as a foundation for integration with Unity, Unreal, or any game framework.
+For more details, please see the readme at https://github.com/QuirkyQubits/strategy-game-djikstra-algorithm.

 ---